-Ever get confused as to who handles all the services on the trade show floor?
-What does a Rigger do?
-Who are Stagehands?
-What is an EAC?
-And why are they all on the trade show floor?
+Ever get confused who handles all the services on the trade show floor?
+Who does the hanging and rigging?
+What are Stagehands?
+What is an EAC and how do I get one?
+And why are all of these people on the floor?

-Some of this may sound like a foreign language, regardless of your level of experience on the show floor.
-If you haven’t dealt with each department or have never been around some of their work, you may not know who everyone is and how they can assist you.
+This may sound like a foreign language to you, but regardless of your level of experience, exhibiting can be confusing.
+If you haven’t had the chance to work with various teams before, you may not know whom to ask for assistance.
 Like anything else, the more you are around something, the more familiar you become with the lingo.
-To help you navigate the language of the show floor, we have put together a guide to Exhibition Personnel to identify who is on the show floor and what they do.
+To help you navigate the show floor, we have put together a list of personnel to help identify your resources and what they do.

-After all, a trade show is a temporary community built by a team of workers who all have specialized skills.
-This may look like chaos until the show doors open, but if you step back and look closely at the whole picture, it is a beautifully orchestrated event that brings your show to life!
+After all, a trade show is comprised of a community of teams who all have specialized skills.
+This may look like chaos before the show doors open, but if you step back and look closely at the whole picture, it is a beautifully orchestrated machine that brings your show to life!

 Here’s a helpful breakdown of who’s who and what’s what:

-- CEM – Certified Exposition Manager - An individual who has completed a training program offered by the International Association of Exposition Managers - and has been certified as a competent manager of trade shows and exhibitions.
+- CEM – Certified Exposition Manager - An individual who has completed a training program and has been certified as a manager of trade shows and exhibitions.

-- Exhibit Manager – Either a person in charge of an individual exhibit or a show management staff person in charge of the exhibit area.
-Also known as: Floor Manager or Zone Manager.
+- Exhibit Manager – Either a 1) person in charge of an individual exhibit or 2) a show management staff person in charge of exhibit area.
+Also known as: Floor Manager or Zone Manager OR Exhibitor at show.

 - Show Office – Office maintained at show site by show management and/or Show Manager or Show Producer.